MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 * Exporting Plots: "jpeg()" "pdf()", ".png()" and so on

 <li><strong> You need to choose your file path: </strong></li>

-* Inside your export function, use the parameter syntax file = "your destination",
+<em> Inside your export function, use the parameter syntax file = "your destination". </em>

 * write.csv(all_trips, file = "all_trips.csv", row.names = FALSE) <em> This will save to your current R directory </em>
 * write.csv(all_trips, file = "D:/Merit/all_trips.csv", row.names = FALSE) <em> This will save your file inside D > Merit </em>